A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: M-DCSBM sampling procedure

-The generative network model that we discuss in this section is a generalization to multilayer networks of the degree-corrected SBM (DCSBM)~\cite{Karrer2011}.
+In this appendix, we discuss a generalization to multilayer networks of the degree-corrected SBM (DCSBM) from Ref.~\cite{Karrer2011}.
 In other words, it is a multilayer DCSBM (M-DCSBM).
-The parameters of a general, directed M-DCSBM are a multilayer partition $\set{S}$ (which determines the assignment of state nodes to communities), a block tensor $\mat{W}$ (which determines the expected number of edges between communities in different layers), and a set $\mat{\sigma}$ of state-node parameters (which determine the allocation of edges to state nodes within communities).
+The parameters of a general, directed M-DCSBM are a multilayer partition $\set{S}$ (which determines the assignment of state nodes to \mesostructure{}s), a block tensor $\mat{W}$ (which determines the expected number of edges between \mesostructure{}s in different layers), and a set $\mat{\sigma}$ of state-node parameters (which determine the allocation of edges to state nodes in \mesostructure{}s).
+The probability of observing an edge (or the expected number of edges, if we allow multi-edges) from state node $(i,\balpha)$ to state node $(j,\bbeta)$ with \mesostructure{} assignments $r=S_{i,\balpha}$ and $s=S_{j,\bbeta}$ in a M-DCSBM is